What is an RSP Account?

 The second reason it makes sense to contribute to an RRSP is when it’s obvious you’re in a higher tax bracket now than you’ll be in retirement.
 RRSPs work best as a tax-deferral strategy, meaning you get a tax deduction on your contributions today and your investments grow tax-free until it’s time to withdraw the funds in retirement, a time when you’ll hopefully be taxed at a lower rate.
 So contributing to your RRSP makes more sense during your high-income working years rather than when you’re just starting out in an entry-level position.

 RRSPs work best when you consider how contributions and withdrawals will benefit you the most from a tax perspective.
 A great option for getting started is opening an RRSP account with Nest Wealth, one of the best robo advisors in Canada.
-There's no minimum investment amount and they offer sophisticated, personalized portfolio management for as little as $20/month.
-Plus, you can try Nest Wealth FREE for the first 3 months when you open an RRSP.
+There’s no minimum investment amount and they offer sophisticated, personalized portfolio management for as little as $20/month.

 The Difference Between RSP vs. RRSP